deshayu/T6-FFVIEWER-WiiU/README.md

-# BO2-FFVIEWER-WiiU
+# Black Ops II FFViewer Wii U
- A fork of BO2 FFViewer made to work for the Wii U version of the game
+A fork of master131's FFViewer made to work on the Wii U version of Black Ops II